JeffHing/angular-cabinet/README.md

 <a drawer-trigger href=""></a>

 ```

-A drawer id can be assigned to the directive to allow other directives
-to associate themselves with this specific drawerTrigger directive.
+A drawer id can be assigned to the directive to associate it with a specific drawer.
+Directives that share the same drawer id, share the open state of that drawer.
 The drawer id can be any string or number.
-A number is automatically
+A number
-converted to a string.
+is automatically converted to a string.

 ```html
 <a drawer-trigger="0" href=""></a>
 ```

-It's legal to assign multiple drawerTrigger directives the same drawer id:
+A drawer can have multiple triggers by assigning the same drawer id to the
+directives.

 ```html
 <a drawer-trigger="0" href="">trigger A</a>
 <a drawer-trigger="0" href="">trigger B</a>
 ```

-### drawerContents Directive
+### DrawerContents Directive

-The drawerContents directive shows or hides its contents as indicated by
+The drawerContents directive contains the contents of the drawer.
+For applying CSS rules, it adds a 'drawer-contents' class to the element,
-the the associated drawer trigger.
+and a 'drawer-contents-open' class to the element when the drawer
+is opened.

 ```html
 <div drawer-contents></div>
 ```
 A drawer id can be assigned to the directive to associate it with a
-specific drawerTrigger directive.
+specific drawer.
+Directives that share the same drawer id, share the
+open state of that drawer.
 The drawer id can be any string or number.
-A
+A number
-number is automatically converted to a string.
+is automatically converted to a string.

 ```html
 <div drawer-contents="0"></div>
 ```

-If no drawer id is is assigned, the drawerContents directive associates itself
-with the preceding drawerTrigger directive.
+A drawer can have multiple contents by assigning the drawerContents directives

-You can assign multiple drawerContent directives the same drawer id:
+the same drawer id:

 ```html
 <div drawer-contents="0">contents A</div>
 <div drawer-contents="0">contents B</div>
 ```
+If no drawer id is assigned, the drawerContents directive associates itself
+with the drawer of the preceding drawerTrigger directive.

 To be notified when the contents of a drawer is shown or hidden, pass in a handler
-function to the drawerContents directive:
+function to the drawerContents directive.
+The handler function will be passed
+an open state of either 'open' or 'closed'.
+You can prevent the drawer from
+being closed by returning the value `false` from the handler function.

 ```javascript```
 angular.module('app', []).controller('MyController', function() {